-We tested these coolers climbing over rocks, wandering down to the beach, picnicking outside and just about any other way we could think of.
-The Engel HD30 stood out from the pack with its tough construction and incredible insulation value.
+We tested these coolers climbing over rocks, wandering down to the beach, picnicking outside and just about any other way we could.
+The Engel HD30 stood out from the pack with its sturdy construction and incredible insulation value.
 It was surprisingly comfortable to carry for its size and impressively easy to use, and it was a no-brainer to name this soft cooler our new Editors' Choice award winner.
 To learn more about how it overtook our previous Editors' Choice, the Yeti Hopper Two 30, read on!

 Ease of Use